 Round 1, Picks 4-6: Draft a RB or WR

-Possible Targets: Justin Jefferson, Austin Ekeler, Najee Harris, Derrick Henry
+Possible Targets: Cooper Kupp, Austin Ekeler, Najee Harris, Derrick Henry

 The best-case scenario is one of the top-two wide receivers falling to this spot.
-Every running back carries some level of risk, but we can be much more confident Cooper Kupp and Jefferson will remain one of the top wide receivers this season.
-Jefferson often falls to the No. four spot, but it will be more difficult to land a receiver when selecting in the middle of the first round.
+Every running back carries some level of risk, but we can be much more confident Kupp and Justin Jefferson will remain one of the top wide receivers this season.
+Kupp was the first wide receiver picked for most of the offseason, but recently, Jefferson’s ADP has moved ahead of Kupp in some places.

 Ekeler is the best running back option here if the wide receivers don’t fall.
 He finished with nearly 100 more receiving yards than any other running back last season and led all backs in receiving touchdowns with eight.
 The Los Angeles Chargers added Isaiah Spiller in the draft, but they were already siphoning Ekeler's volume to keep the talented back fresh; however, this year, a different back will have that role.

 The first round is too early for a tight end this season, but ideally, Andrews or Travis Kelce will fall to the middle of the second.
 Typically, Kelce is off the board before this point, but Andrews is often still available.

 The Baltimore Ravens tight end led the position in fantasy points, securing a 32-point gap between him and every other tight end.
 He did this by not only playing well but also dominating volume.
 Even if his red zone targets were cut in half, he would still rank in the top 10 at the position.
 Baltimore will likely run the ball more this year than last, but the team also traded away Marquise Brown, making the Ravens' pass game even more dependent on Andrews.